Brno-Country District: Geography

-Brno-Country District surrounds the city of Brno from all sides and thus has a non-standard shape and diverse character: hilly and forested in the northern part and flat and deforested in the southern part.
+Brno-Country District surrounds the city of Brno from almost all sides and thus has a non-standard shape and diverse character: hilly and forested in the northern part and flat and deforested in the southern part.
 The territory extends into six geomorphological mesoregions: Upper Svratka Highlands (north), Křižanov Highlands (west), Dyje–Svratka Valley (south), Bobrava Highlands (southwest and northeast), Boskovice Furrow (a strip along the Bobrava Highlands across the territory) and Drahany Highlands (east).
 The highest point of the district is the hill Sýkoř in Synalov with an elevation of 705 m, the lowest point is the Nové Mlýny Reservoir in Pasohlávky at 169 m.

+From the total district area of 1499.0 km2, agricultural land occupies 836.7 km2, forests occupy 474.8 km2, and water area occupies 29.9 km2.
+Forests cover 31.7% of the district's area.

 The longest rivers are the Svratka, which flows across the entire territory from north to south, and Jihlava, which flows from the west and joins the Svratka before the southern district border.
-Other important rivers are the Oslava, Svitava and Litava.
+Other important rivers are the Oslava, Svitava, Bobrůvka and Litava.
 There are not many bodies of water.
 The only exception is the southernmost part of the territory with a system of ponds and with a part of Nové Mlýny reservoirs.

 Part of the Moravian Karst Protected Landscape Area extends into the district in the east and is the only large-scale protected area in the district.